41x3n/Portfolio/README.md

 # Portfolio
- Trying to create a portfolio website for myself using React and Gatsby
+Created a portfolio website for myself using React and Gatsby